badassops/ldap-tool-go/docs/ldap/setup_ldap_servers.md

 create the group and sudoers LDAP configuration records content of the group.ldif file
-These is are example where we use the user *momo* and the group &vpn however we do need the group *nogroup*
+These is are example where we use the user ** and the group &vpn however we do need the group *nogroup*

 ```
-dn: cn=nogroup,ou=groups,dc=co,dc=badassops,dc=com
-objectClass: posixGroup
-cn: nogroup
-gidNumber: 10666

 dn: ou=users,dc=co,dc=badassops,dc=com
 objectClass: organizationalUnit
 ou: Users